hyperledger-labs/fabric-opssc/README.md

 |       |- test-network        ...
 Docker-based sample environment (This is based on test-network in fabric-samples.
 This is internally used by the integration tests.)
 |- Dockerfile-for-agent        ...
 Docker image definition for the OpsSC agent
 |- Dockerfile-for-api-server   ...
 Docker image definition for the OpsSC API server
+|- Makefile                    ...
+Make file to build docker images
 ```

 ## Assumed Hyperledger Fabric environment

 The current implementation assumes the following Fabric network:

-- Hyperledger Fabric v2.3.0 or later
+- Hyperledger Fabric v2.3.1 or later
-  - Also it works in the latest commit in release-2.2.
+  - Also it works in v2.2.2 or later
 - Fabric network configuration
   - Using Fabric CAs
   - Using Raft orderers